James M Slauch

 Molecular mechanisms of Salmonella pathogenesis

-Salmonella cause 1.4 million cases of gastroenteritis and enteric fever per year in the US and lead all other foodborne bacterial pathogens as a cause of death.
+Salmonella cause over one million cases of gastroenteritis and enteric fever per year in the US and lead all other foodborne bacterial pathogens as a cause of death.
 The long-term objectives of our research are to understand the molecular mechanisms by which Salmonella circumvents the host immune system to cause disease.
-Salmonella typhimurium provides an ideal model system to study molecular pathogenesis.
+Salmonella Typhimurium provides an ideal model system to study molecular pathogenesis.
 The genetics of this organism are well defined and allow the simple manipulation and characterization of mutations that affect virulence.
 In addition, there is an excellent animal model of infection to study the effects of bacterial mutations on pathogenesis.
-It has been our goal to take full advantage of the genetic power of the system in our pathogenic studies.

 The most serious Salmonella disease results from extraintestinal infection and bacteremia.
-Children, the elderly, and immunocompromised individuals are particularly susceptible to more serious Salmonella infection.
-The hallmark of these extraintestinal infections is the ability of Salmonella to survive in macrophages, which normally kill bacteria by producing a variety of antimicrobials, including superoxide and other reactive oxygen and nitrogen species.
-Evidence that phagocyte-produced superoxide is important in Salmonella infection is clear; mice and humans who are genetically defective in superoxide production are significantly more susceptible to infection.
-However, the molecular mechanism by which external superoxide kills or inhibits Salmonella is not known.
+The hallmark of these extraintestinal infections is the ability of Salmonella to survive in macrophages, which normally kill bacteria by producing a variety of antimicrobials, including superoxide (O2-).
+Evidence that phagocyte-produced superoxide is important in Salmonella infection is clear, but the molecular mechanism by which external superoxide kills or inhibits Salmonella is not known.
+Our studies have led to a paradigm shift.
+Contrary to current dogma, the targets of the phagocytic oxidative burst are not the bacterial DNA or other cytoplasmic molecules.
+Rather, we provide evidence that phagocytic superoxide kills or inhibits Salmonella by damaging an extracytoplasmic target.
+Our long-term goal is to understand the physiological basis of sensitivity to phagocytic superoxide and the adaptations that allow key pathogens to survive.

 Golubeva, Y.A., A.Y.
 Sadik, J.R.
 Ellermeier, and J.M.
 Slauch.
 2012.
 Integrating global regulatory input into the Salmonella pathogenicity island 1 type III secretion system.
 Genetics 190:79-90. [ Abstract]